Bilkis Bano case: Remission

+In 2019, Radheshyam Bhagwandas Shah, one of the men convicted in the case approached the Gujarat High court challenging non-consideration of his application for premature release under section 432, 433 and 433A of Code of Criminal Procedure (CrCP), 1973 which recommended seeking remedy in the state of Maharashtra which received negative report by CBI special court, Mumbai in 2020.
+Other convicts also applied for remission in February 2021.

-In March 2022, Radheshyam Bhagwandas Shah (one of the convicts) approached the SC seeking a remission of his sentence which would result in an early release.
-He claimed that the Gujarat State Government had an obligation to consider his early release as per the state’s 1992 remission policy.
+In March 2022, Bhagwandas Shah approached the Supreme Court that the Gujarat State Government had an obligation to consider his early release as per the state’s 1992 remission policy.
 State governments may enact remission policies to allow individuals or certain classes of individuals to file applications for early release from prison.
+The Supreme Court allowed the transfer of conclusion and conviction of the trial to the state of Gujarat and observed precedent set by State of Haryana vs. Jagdish, (2010) 4 SCC 216 (“Jagdish”), that grant of premature release will have to be considered on the basis of policy which stood as of the date of conviction, which was the 1992 remission policy passed by the state of Gujarat.

+The Superintendent of Police, Dahod, District Magistrate, Dahod, Jail Advisory Committee of Gujarat, the superintendent of Godhra Sub-jail and Prisons and Correctional Administration, Gujarat had submitted positive reports on the premature release while Special Crime Branch, Mumbai and the concerning trial court in Mumbai had submitted negative reports.
+All ten members of jail advisory committee of Gujarat were government appointees and included five office bearers in the Bharatiya Janata Party (BJP), the state government at that the time of the riots, among which two were MLAs.
+A BJP MLA, one of the panelists, has said that some of the convicts are "Brahmins" with good sanskaar' or values.

-On 15 August 2022, the eleven men sentenced to life imprisonment in the Bilkis Bano gangrape case were released from a Godhra jail by the Gujarat government.
-The judge who sentenced the rapists said the early release by the Gujarat government set a bad precedent and warned that the move would have wide ramifications.
-"This is wrong...
-Now, convicts in other gangrape cases would seek similar reliefs,” the judge stated.
+Based on the reports and the Supreme Court order, the Department of Home Affairs, Gujarat, gained approval of premature release by Ministry of Home Affairs, Government of India under section 435 of CrPC in August 2022.
+On 15 August 2022, the eleven men sentenced to life imprisonment in the case were released from a Godhra jail by the Gujarat government.
+The judge who sentenced the rapists stated that the early release by the Gujarat government sets a bad precedent and warned that the move would have wide ramifications with convicts opting to seek similar reliefs.

-The panel which granted remission included two legislators from the Bharatiya Janata Party (BJP), which was the state government at that the time of the 2002 Gujarat roits, former BJP Godhra municipal councillor, and a BJP women's wing member.
-A BJP MLA, one of the panellists, has said that some of the convicts are "Brahmins" with good sanskaar' or values.
 After being released from the jail, they were welcomed with sweets and their feet touched in respect.

-Two days after the remission, Bilkis Bano issued a statement expressing her grief at the release of her rapists, saying "The release of these convicts has taken from me my peace and shaken my faith in justice."
+Two days after the remission, Bilkis Bano issued a statement expressing her grief at the release of her rapists stating, "The release of these convicts has taken from me my peace and shaken my faith in justice."
 Many Muslims from her village left their homes due to safety concerns.